FollowTheProcess/go-template/README.md

 * Linting with [golangci-lint]
 * Formatting with `go fmt`

-### Task Automation with [just]
+### Task Automation with Make

-Very clean, simple justfile to automate project maintenance and development
+Very clean and simple Makefile to automate project maintenance and development

-### [GitHub CLI]

-Option to use the new GitHub CLI to create a GitHub repo for you during project creation.
-(You'll need to have this already installed)

 ### GitHub Issue Labelling